-ABC consolidated group comes into existence on 1 July 2002.
+ABC consolidated group comes into existence on 1 July 2003.
 On that date, tax losses of \$1,500 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
 No other losses are transferred to the head company.
-ABC group determines that \$600 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a valid choice to apply this method for all the eligible losses.
+ABC group determines that \$600 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses (see Choices - revocable until 31 December 2004 on page 1).
 The balance of the losses transferred (\$900) are to be utilised applying the available fraction method.

-For the 2002-03 income year, ABC group has assessable income of \$1,950 and deductions of \$250.
+For the 2003-04 income year, ABC group has assessable income of \$1.950 and deductions of \$250.
 The head company satisfies the modified loss recoupment tests in respect of all the transferred tax losses.
 ABC group has calculated that it is able to use \$30 of the transferred tax losses applying the available fraction method.

-For the 2002-03 income year, ABC group determines its taxable income as follows:
+For the 2003-04 income year, ABC group determines its taxable income as follows: